U.S. Department of State Seal

 Women Travelers: See our travel tips for Women Travelers.

-We do not pay medical bills.
+The Embassy does not pay medical bills.
 Be aware that U.S. Medicare does not apply overseas.

 Medical Insurance: Make sure your health insurance plan provides coverage overseas.
 Most care providers overseas only accept cash payments.
 See our webpage for more information on insurance providers for overseas coverage.